A synchronous NPA hierarchy with applications: Applications

 It is known that a Hilbert space of dimension $d$ can have at most $d+1$ mutually unbiased bases, or MUBs.
 When $d = p^n$ for some prime $p$ and some positive integer $n$, then it is also known that $d+1$ mutually unbiased bases exist.
 When $d$ is a composite number, it is not known if $d+1$ mutually unbiased bases exist.
-In particular, it is unknown whether or not there exist seven mutually unbiased bases for the Hilbert space of dimension 6, though numerical evidence suggests that such MUBs do not exist \cite{MUBSix}.
+In particular, it is unknown whether or not there exist seven mutually unbiased bases for the Hilbert space of dimension 6, though numerical evidence suggests that no more than three MUBs exist in this Hilbert space \cite{MUBSix}.

 Let $d \in \mathbb{N}$.
 Define